How To Use Competitor Analysis To Identify New Marketing Opportunities

 How to use SEO for competitor analysis?

-For example, if your competitor’s website has a lot of clutter and is difficult to navigate, you could focus on creating a clean and simple website design that’s easy for users to navigate.
+For example, if your competitor’s website has a lot of clutter and is difficult to navigate, you could focus on creating a clean and simple website design take less time to develop and easy for users to navigate.

 Next up is organic presence on search engines.
 Evaluate your competitors based on how well your competitors are ranking in search engine results pages (SERPs).
 This will help you identify what keywords they’re targeting and how you can improve your own SEO strategy.
 Also, take a look at the Page Experience Report tips on making your website more user-friendly, which can boost your search engine performance.